facebookresearch/Mephisto/docs/web/docs/guides/how_to_use/task_creation/developing_frontends.md

 There are no more tips to review
 ```

-If you want to remove a tip that you accepted you can run `mephisto scripts local_db remove_tip` in the terminal.
+If you want to remove a tip that you accepted, then you can run `mephisto scripts local_db remove_tip` in the terminal and follow the prompts.

 ### How to add Feedback:
 1. Add the Feedback component to your task's react webapp code and define questions.